shinshin86/tongs/README.md

       ],
     },
     baz: {
-      funcName: "baz", // The function baz will be called
+      func: "baz", // The function baz will be called
       description: "baz command",
       options: [
         {